 Some people will need a guitar humidifier more than others, but these little accessories are quite affordable, so having one can save you some money in repair costs later down the road – you never know.
 I think it’s worth having one, no matter what.

-On the flip-side, if you’re expecting a cold winter and you’ll be running the heater often, you’ll need to get your hands on a humidifier.
-I don’t want this to sound like a scare tactic, but your home the weather can be detrimental to not only guitar but also your skin.
+Similarly, if you’re expecting a cold winter and you’ll be running the heater often, you’ll still need to get your hands on a humidifier.
+I don’t want this to sound like a scare tactic, but your home and the weather, if it gets too dry from these elements, can be detrimental to the wood on your guitar if it’s not properly cared for.
 Thankfully, you can take small precautions and ward off a potentially big problem by knowing when to use a guitar humidifier.

 What Does A Guitar Humidifier Do?